 As we said earlier, XOps can be said to be an extension of DevOps.
 It helps to shorten a system’s development cycles and provides continuous delivery with high software quality.
 There are different Ops functions out there but these days, XOps is being used as an all-encompassing term for an amalgamation of IT operations such as DevOps, DevSecOps, AIOps, MLOps, and BizDevOps.
-It links various cycles – from development, deployment, maintenance to the operationalization of the expertise and processes required to monitor and to keep going analytics and AI tasks.
+It links various cycles – from development, deployment, and maintenance to the operationalization of the expertise and processes required to monitor and keep going analytics and AI tasks.

 While XOps is a relatively new term, it has already begun to gather momentum in the DevOps space.
 It’s been interpreted as a great way forward in the evolution of operations and how they can be organized to meet business needs.

-Various Components That Makeup XOps
+Various Components that Makeup XOps

 XOps is a platform that enables you to manage and monitor your infrastructure, applications, and devices from a single pane of glass.
-Think of it like a pane of glass; one that provides a single-window on your operations.
+Think of it like a pane of glass; one that provides a single window on your operations.
 With XOps you can view a single view of your entire infrastructure, regardless of the size and/or complexity of your environment.
 Fully featured automation is provided for all operations in an organization, be it IT operations, application development, or even web development.
 XOps simplifies operations and monitoring.

 The key components in addition to DevOps include: